 People eligible for PUA can receive up to 39 weeks of benefits, through 31 December 2020.
 There is no waiting week for the benefits.

-The Alabama Department of Labor waives the one-week unpaid waiting period, so you can collect UI benefits for the first week you are out of work.
+The Alabama Department of Labor has issued answers to FAQs regarding COVIC-19 UI benefits, as well as updated legislation that waives the one-week unpaid waiting period, so you can collect UI benefits for the first week you are out of work.
 The requirement that a laid-off worker be “able and available” to work while receiving unemployment compensation benefits has been modified for claimants who are affected by COVID-19.
 Additionally, claimants will also not have to search for other work provided they take reasonable steps to preserve their ability to come back to that job when the quarantine is lifted or the illness subsides.

-UI benefits are available to workers who are totally or partially unemployed due to no fault of their own.
-If the employer required the worker to stay home but did not offer telework, the worker might be eligible for benefits if they met the monetary and weekly eligibility criteria.
+UI benefits are available to citizens who are totally or partially unemployed due to no fault of their own.
+If the employer required you to stay home but did not offer remote working, you might be eligible for benefits if you met the monetary and weekly eligibility criteria.

 Learn more on Alabama’s Coronavirus 2019 (COVID-19) page or on the Alabama Department of Labor’s page.